Effective Treatment for Puffy Nipples and Smaller, Pointy Breasts

 If you have small breasts, here are some ways you can tell if they are tuberous:

-- Your nipples are puffy or pointy
+- Nipples are puffy or pointy

 Who can diagnose the condition?

 Tuberous breasts are best diagnosed by a plastic surgeon with experience in diagnosing and treating the condition.
-By performing a thorough physical examination, the plastic surgeon can uncover the problem without the need for any further testing.
+By performing a thorough physical examination, the plastic surgeon can discover the problem without the need for any further testing.

 *Your GP might also be able to identify tuberous breast upon examination, however, referral to a plastic surgeon might be adequate, since the latter can better diagnose the condition and offer you treatment options.
 If you meet certain strict criteria, the corrective procedure might be eligible for a minor rebate from your health insurer or Medicare.
 However, in some cases, the surgery is considered cosmetic, and no rebate is granted.